Legal employment for your global team

 Want to learn more about all the employee benefits available in Poland?

 Employers in Poland are responsible for withholding income taxes and paying social contributions to the Social Insurance Institution (ZUS).
 Employees are taxed progressively, and social contributions are split between the employer and the employee.
+Also, employees in Poland must have a valid tax identification number for reporting purposes.
+Most Polish residents use a PESEL number, while foreigners or self-employed individuals without a PESEL may be assigned a NIP.

 Want to find out more about Poland’s tax allowances and similar tax regulations?
 Click here to read more now!